-After the Hackathon in April 2021 we asked the students to come up with suggestions for future themes.
-To the left you find the suggestions we received.
-We really liked their ideas and from those suggestions we will formulate possible perspectivces to approach the main theme, which we will keep also for 2022.
+After the Hackathon we ask students to come up with suggestions for future themes.
+Below you find suggestions we have received.
+We really like their ideas and from those suggestions we have formulated possible perspectives to approach the main theme, which we will keep also for 2022.

 With the increased need to find sustainable solutions, both social and economic, the workplace is one area where we will likely see a major transformation over the next 10 or so years.
 Many countries are striving to create dynamic and knowledge-based economies, and although we are well on the way, people still work in offices and workplaces that were designed decades ago and are often both inefficient and unsustainable.
 Simultaneously, we see a continuous increase in the use of information and communication technologies that in themselves have changed the way we work, by allowing us to be productive anywhere with an internet connection, at any time.